-In the summer months, the number of cars parking near the beach increases dramatically.
 In June of 2015, the SCDOT approved a beach parking management plan that the City developed through a collaborative effort between the City Council, the Isle of Palms community, traffic engineers, City staff, and SCDOT.
 The goal of the plan was to strike a balance between the concerns of residents and the needs of beach visitors.
 Modifications to the island's parking facilities were made pursuant to the plan including the creation of beach parking areas close to the beach and resident only parking areas in the remaining areas of the island.